 - Luggage insurance in case of loss or theft,

 - Trip cancellation,

 You can pay by the week or by the month, while the rates are usually decreasing.
 Depending on the insurance, you can even sign up with the whole family or groups of friends, which makes it cheaper.

 They cover you until the age of 100.
 You can choose to take out this insurance from 1 day up to 6 months.
 They provide cover for several pre-existing health problems and medical conditions as well as pregnancy.
 Their insurance policies include more than 75 sports and hazardous activities.

 Cheap Annual Travel Insurance for multiple trips per year

-Go Walkabout Insurance policies are available to UK residents up to age 79.
-This insurance policy covers multiple trips up to 31, 45 or 60 days each.
+Go Walkabout Insurance policies are available to UK residents up to age 99.
+The Annual Multi Trip insurance policy covers multiple trips up to 31 or 45 days each.
 You can also buy add-ons such as cruise, gadget and winter sports.